-4 All findings reported here refer to trial court data submitted through June 30, 2018.
-These data are reported in more detail in the 2019 Court Statistics Report, available at www.courts.ca.gov/13421.htm.
+4 All findings reported here refer to trial court data submitted through June 30, 2019.
+These data are reported in more detail in the 2020 Court Statistics Report, available at www.courts.ca.gov/13421.htm.

-5 Although most courts reported disposition data for calculating case clearance rates, a few were unable to give this information for certain case types.
+5 Although most courts reported disposition data for calculating case clearance rates, 16 were unable to give this information for at least one case types.
+Four of those courts were unable to give disposition data for any case type.
 Changes in a court's case management system is the most common reason for incomplete or missing disposition data.
-Only one court was unable to give disposition data for any case type.